sebashack/spulido1-st0263/challenge3/README.md

 ```

-Notice that we expose the ports for HTTP and HTTPS, and we bind volumes for Wordpress (NFS mounting point), LETSENCRYPT
+Notice that we expose ports for HTTP and HTTPS, and we bind volumes for Wordpress (NFS mounting point), LETSENCRYPT
 (directory where ssl certificates where generated), and our custom `nginx.conf`.
 The whole NGINX configuration can be seen
 [here](https://github.com/sebashack/spulido1-st0263/blob/main/challenge3/docker/nginx/config/nginx.conf), but some key
 elements will be highlighted.
 SSL is enabled: